MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/spatial-audio-custom-features.md

 We'll add a new Reverb filter with settings more in line with our needs.

 1. In the first **Project** window, navigate to the **Packages** > **Microsoft Mesh Audio Zones** > **Filters** folder and then expand it.
-1. Drag the **NaturalReverbFilter** Filter prefab from Project window #1 and then drop it on the **My Filters** folder in Project window #2.
+1. Drag the **NaturalReverbFilter** Filter ScriptableObject from Project window #1 and then drop it on the **My Filters** folder in Project window #2.

     ![______](../../../media/enhance-your-environment/audio-zones/051-copy-reverb-filter.png)

-1. Rename the prefab to "MyNaturalReverbFilter".
+1. Rename the ScriptableObject to "MyNaturalReverbFilter".
-1. Select this prefab, and then, in the **Inspector**, adjust any of the properties or curves needed to create the reverb you want.
+1. Select this ScriptableObject, and then, in the **Inspector**, adjust any of the properties or curves needed to create the reverb you want.
 You can also change the **Description**.

     ![______](../../../media/enhance-your-environment/audio-zones/052-my-reverb-filter-updates.png)